kg7oem/pulsar/README.txt

   * Configuration driven - YAML files define the signal processing chain and configuration
   * JACK audio client - participates in the whole JACK ecosystem
   * Load, configure and use any LADSPA plugin
-  * Change effect configuration while audio processing is running
+  * Change effect configuration while audio engine is running.
+  * Query and adjust plugin configuration via DBUS.

 Planned features